amitsaha/amitsaha.github.io/content/linux_shell_autocompletion.md

 What happens when you press `<your favorite Linux command> <TAB>`?
-You get a bunch of suggestions with one of them just the one you had in mind you were going to type, or did not.
+You get a bunch of suggestions with one of them just the one you had in mind you were going to type.
 Auto completions in shells are super helpful and that's probably the most boring sales pitch.
-Anyway, as you will see, quite a bit goes on behind the scenes.
-In this post, we will find out about the minions that gets to work when we press the `<TAB>` key on a popular Linux shell, `BASH`.
+Anyway, as we will find out, quite a bit goes on behind the scenes.
+Let's learn more about the minions that gets to work when we press the `<TAB>` key on a popular Linux shell, `BASH`.

 ## Setting up